ikeycode/ipc-tests/README.md

 # Tools API

-This project is part of the Serpent OS and provides IPC-encapsulated access to various tools and utilities.
+This project is part of Serpent OS and provides IPC-encapsulated access to various tools and utilities.

 ## Contributing